-- 7.2.1 Simulation and Clinical Skills Training Center - 7.2.1.1 The Khalaf Ahmad Al Habtoor Medical Simulation Center, located on the second floor of the academic building is a training facility where healthcare professionals will receive training to improve quality of care and teamwork in a simulated environment with no risk to patients.
+7.2.1 Simulation and Clinical Skills Training Center

+7.2.1.1 The Khalaf Ahmad Al Habtoor Medical Simulation Center, located on the second floor of the academic building is a training facility where healthcare professionals will receive training to improve quality of care and teamwork in a simulated environment with no risk to patients.
 The Simulation Center, a 19,500 sq. ft. facility, has all the elements of a virtual hospital.
-It has two fully functioning Operation Rooms; four ICU Bays including a pediatric bay; and a ward room, three debriefing rooms, a small meeting room and a large training room on the second floor.
+It has two fully functioning Operation Rooms; four ICU Bays - including a pediatric bay; and a ward room, three debriefing rooms, a small meeting room and a large training room on the second floor.
 There is a large skills training and competency testing room (e.g. intravenous cannulation, endotracheal intubation, lumber puncture).
-In the basement is a complete Emergency Room with facilities for imaging. - 7.2.1.2 An additional twelve consultation rooms are in the stage of development. - 7.2.2 Mohammed Bin Rashid University Hospital
+In the basement is a complete Emergency Room with facilities for imaging.

+7.2.1.2 Additional consultation and meeting rooms are located on third floor of the simulation center.